ei09010/form3-api-client/README.md

-# Go client for Form3 Organisation Account Services
+# Go client for Form3 Account Resources

 ### I don't have commercial experience with Go.

 ## Description

-This is the Go Client for Form3 API Account Services.
+This is the Go Client for Form3 API Account Resources.
 It is a Go library that enable a user to execute the following operations with the Form3 Accounts API:

 - Create
 - Fetch